TACC/Lmod/docs/source/051_tcl_modulefiles.rst

   Return 1 if the name is available for loading, 0 if not.
 (As of Lmod 8.6+)

+**haveDynamicMPATH** :
+     This function tells that Lmod that this module has a dynamic
+     $MODULEPATH when building the spider cache.
+See :ref:`spider_tool-label` for details.

 TCL Modulefile Functions NOT SUPPORTED
 --------------------------------------